StitchCredit/b2c-api-python/docs/DirectControllerApi.md

-# ecreditapi.DirectControllerApi
+# sc-direct-api.DirectControllerApi

-All URIs are relative to *https://efx-wgt.stitchcredit.com/api*
+All URIs are relative to *http://localhost:8081/api*

 Method | HTTP request | Description
 ------------- | ------------- | -------------